IRVLUTD/FewSOL-DataLoader/README.md

      2. `real_clutter` : This is a real clutter image split extracted from the [OCID](https://www.acin.tuwien.ac.at/en/vision-for-robotics/software-tools/object-clutter-indoor-dataset/)
      3. `synthetic_objects` : This is a synthetic single object image split made with 3D google objects.
 Each object was captured from 9 angles
      4. `google_clutter` : This is a synthetic clutter image split made with 3D google objects
+         - Note: The `google_clutter` dataloader may take ~60 seconds to instantiate
 - Note: The synthetic portion of the dataset is created using [Google 3D Scanned Objects](https://blog.research.google/2022/06/scanned-objects-by-google-research.html?hl=tr&m=1) dataset.

 Step-2.
 Pass the extracted dataset directory path into the dataloader as shown in the following example